unclebubs/tartan-svg/README.md

 > A react component to create tartan svg images from a tartan's threadcount and colour palette.

 ## Install
-if u=you are using npm install using
+if you are using npm install using
 ```
 npm install tartan-svg
 ```
-or if you are using yarn use
+or if you are using yarn
 ```
 yarn add tartan-svg
 ```